mohe2015/countdown-solver/README.md

 # countdown-solver

 Credits for the idea to Matt H from the [youtube video](https://www.youtube.com/watch?v=cVMhkqPP2YI)'s comments about this game.
+More information can also be fount at https://en.wikipedia.org/wiki/Countdown_(game_show)#Numbers_round.

 # Current issues